Administration of territory in dynastic China: Recruitment

 Han officialdom was ruled by an aristocracy down to the county level.
 Candidates for offices recommended by the provinces were examined by the Ministry of Rites and then presented to the emperor.
 Some candidates for clerical positions would be given a test to determine whether they could memorize nine thousand Chinese characters.
 The tests administered during the Han dynasty did not offer formal entry into government posts.
 Recruitment and appointment in the Han dynasty were primarily through recommendations by aristocrats and local officials.
 Recommended individuals were also primarily aristocrats.
 In theory, recommendations were based on a combination of reputation and ability but it's not certain how well this worked in practice.
 Oral examinations on policy issues were sometimes conducted personally by the emperor himself during Western Han times.

 Although executive officials were appointed by the central government, they were allowed to freely appoint their own sons and favored friends.
 An appointed official first served one year in probationary status and then obtained indefinite tenure with three year intervals, at which point they were assessed by their supervisors for promotion, demotion, or dismissal.
 During the reign of Emperor Wu (r.
 9 March 141 BC – 29 March 87 BC), every commandery and kingdom was called on to nominate one or two men for appointment each year.
 Later the number of nominations was fixed to one per 200,000 people.
 From 165 BC onward, nominees were given written examinations to confirm their literacy and learning.
 In 124 BC, Emperor Wu established the Taixue with a faculty of five Erudites (boshi) and student body of 50, recommended by Commandery Governors, that grew to 3,000 by the end of the millennium.
 Students studied the classics at the Taixue for one year and then sat a written graduation exam, after which they were either appointed or returned home to seek positions on the commandery staff.
 Officials were paid on a monthly basis in both grain and coin corresponding to their rank.
 The number of graduates who went on to hold office were few.
 The examinations did not offer a formal route to commissioned office and the primary path to office remained through recommendations.

 Sui dynasty (581–618)

-Sui dynasty administrative divisions were initially the same as the Han, but in 586, Emperor Wen of Sui abolished commanderies and left provinces in direct control of counties.
+The period of dynastic turmoil between the Han and Sui dynasties led to proliferation of counties, commanderies, and regions, often set up to administer the large refugee populations moving across China.
+In 586, Emperor Wen of Sui abolished commanderies and left provinces in direct control of counties.
 In 605, Emperor Yang of Sui revived the commandery.
 In the early years of the Sui dynasty, Area Commanders-in-chief (zongguan) ruled as semi-autonomous warlords, but they were gradually replaced with Branch Departments of State Affairs (xing taisheng).

 In 587, the Sui dynasty mandated every province to nominate three "cultivated talents" (xiucai) per year for appointment.
 In 599, all capital officials of rank five and above were required to make nominations for appointment in several categories.